thepassle/astro-service-worker/blog.md

 However, if the user _does_ have a service worker installed already, it could have precached the `'/404.html'` during installation, and just load it instantly from the cache.

-### Server-first, server-only, service worker
+### Server-first, server-only, service-worker-first, service-worker-only

 When service-worker-izing your Astro applications, you have to keep in mind that the Astro code you write in your Astro frontmatter should now also be able to run in the browser.
 This means that you can't make use of any commonjs dependencies, or node built-ins, like `'fs'`, for example.
 However, it could be the case that you have need for some server-only code, like for example accessing a database, or webhooks, or redirect callbacks, or whatever.
 In this case, you could exclude those endpoints from the output service worker bundle.

-This means that you can have an entire fullstack codebase with: Server-first, server-only, and service worker code **in the same project**.
+This means that you can have an entire fullstack codebase with: Server-first, server-only, service-worker-first, and service-worker-only code **in the same project**.
 Additionally, the service worker is entirely a progressive enhancement.
 If your user uses a browser that doesn't support service workers, the server will still render your app just fine.

 ## The downsides